 We’re excited you're considering returning to OCC to finish what you started and we’re committed to helping you get across that finish line!

-If it's been 2 years or more since you last took classes...
+If it's been a semester or more since you last took classes...

 ...you do not need to re-apply but you do need to fill out our returning student form.
 If you were previously in our Nursing or Physical Therapist Assistant programs there is a different process, you will need to contact the School of Health.